hectorh30/OnceitRaygunBundle/README.md

 Wishlist:

-- [ ] Add logging capabilities to perform a 'an error message would be sent at this point'
+- [ ] Add logging capabilities to perform a 'an error message would be sent at this point' or 'an error message was sent at this point'

 - [ ] Allow configuration about what kind of exceptions should be thrown

+- [ ] Allow customization of a callable that should be _called_ to get the set up on Raygun's client information